Peppertree

 In Perfumery

 Top-to-heart spice modifier.
 Rich in phellandrene, limonene, myrcene.
 Brighter and sweeter than black pepper.
-Resinous facet bridges spice and incense families.
+Resinous quality bridges spice and incense families.